 Crab cakes are what Maryland is known for; picking Maryland blue crab, crab cakes and Old Bay seasoning.
 I’ve had the pleasure of eating some delicious, all-meat, no filler crab cakes in my time, but I’ve never been quite able to master them at home.
-Until now.

 Maryland Crab Cakes are made with jumbo lump crab meat with little filler, Dijon mustard and Old Bay Seasoning plus secrets to making authentic Chesapeake crab cakes!

 It has been a labor of love.
 An expensive labor of love ranging over the past decade.
 With jumbo lump crab meat costing $31+, this isn’t something you can just make over and over again until you get it right.

 Make sure you PIN this Crab Cake Recipe!

 In my taste adventures I’ve found that there are many ways to achieve a Maryland Crab Cake, but there are a few rules to NOT be broken.

 I find it interesting that when looking at what other people (people not from Maryland) post as the Ultimate Maryland Style Crab Cake, they are all wrong.

 Painfully wrong.
 So wrong that any Marylander would look at you and laugh.

 Thomas says: “Thank you for posting this recipe.
 It is wonderful since I have been a Marylander native for most of my life.
 G &M has about the #1 crabcake In Linthicum Maryland and this almost matches it. “

 So what must you know about Maryland Crab Cakes?
 First is that they have no vegetables.
 None.
 Don’t try and sneak some celery or red pepper in there.
 Purists would even advise against grated onion and garlic.